danieelst/chess2fen-ai/README.md

 ## Evaluation

-The model can be humbly tested with `python3 evaluate.py`, which will read FEN-strings from the preloaded `lichess_game_data_test.txt` file, convert them to images, and compare the predicted FEN-strings to the original.
+The model can be evaluated with `python3 evaluate.py`, which will read FEN-strings from the preloaded `lichess_game_data_test.txt` file, convert them to images, and compare the predicted FEN-strings to the originals.
 Use `-n` to set the size of the test.

 Example run:

 ```
 Evaluated 1024 examples
 'Board' accuracy: 1.000
-'Active color' accuracy: 0.595
+'Active color' accuracy: 0.668
 'Castling availability' accuracy: 0.997
-'En passant' accuracy: 0.999
+'En passant' accuracy: 0.998
-'Full move clock' count accuracy: 0.373
+'Halfmove clock' accuracy: 0.168
+Mean 'halfmove clock' difference: 1.799
-'Full move clock' offset accuracy: 0.667
+'Fullmove clock' accuracy: 0.056
+Mean 'fullmove clock' difference: 4.754
 ```

 ## Drawbacks